List of Essential Oil Notes for Blending and DIY Perfume

 If you're like me, you probably enjoy using essential oils to improve your wellness.
 Here is how to create your own essential oil blends depending on your needs.
 We share how to blend essential oils effectively so you can get the most out of them.

 Essential oil blending is easier than you might think — and the benefits are worth it!
-Here are 8 tips and tricks to mixing your essential oils together:
+Here are 8 tips and tricks for mixing your essential oils together:

 1. Blend Drop By Drop